-The use of our product candidates in clinical trials and the sale of our products, if approved, expose us to the risk of product liability claims.
-Product liability claims might be brought against us by patients, healthcare providers or others selling or otherwise coming into contact with our product candidates.
-For example, we may be sued if any product candidate we study or product we develop allegedly causes injury or is found to be otherwise unsuitable during clinical trials, manufacturing, marketing, sale or commercial use.
+The sale of ZULRESSO and any future approved products and use of our product candidates in clinical trials will expose us to the risk of product liability claims.
+Product liability claims might be brought against us by patients, healthcare providers or others using, prescribing, selling or otherwise coming into contact with our products and product candidates.
+For example, we may be sued if any product or product candidate allegedly causes injury or is found to be otherwise unsuitable during clinical trials, manufacturing, marketing, sale or commercial use.
 Any such product liability claims may include allegations of defects in manufacturing, defects in design, a failure to warn of dangers inherent in the product, including as a result of interactions with alcohol or other drugs, knowledge of risks, negligence, strict liability and a breach of warranties.
 Claims could also be asserted under state consumer protection acts.
 If we become subject to product liability claims and cannot successfully defend ourselves against them, we could incur substantial liabilities.
 In addition, regardless of merit or eventual outcome, product liability claims may result in, among other things:

-- withdrawal of patients from our clinical trials, or difficulty in enrolling clinical trials; - substantial monetary awards to patients or other claimants; - decreased demand for our products following marketing approval, if obtained; - damage to our reputation and exposure to adverse publicity; - increased FDA warnings on product labels; - litigation costs; - distraction of management's attention from our primary business; - loss of revenue: and - the inability to successfully gain approval and commercialize our product candidates or any future product candidates, if approved.
+- withdrawal of patients from our clinical trials, or difficulty in enrolling clinical trials; - substantial monetary awards to patients or other claimants; - decreased demand for our approved products; - damage to our reputation and exposure to adverse publicity; - increased FDA warnings on product labels; - litigation costs; - distraction of management's attention from our primary business; - loss of revenue; and - withdrawal of products from the market or our inability to successfully gain approval of product candidates.

-We maintain product liability insurance coverage for our clinical trials with a \$10.0 million annual aggregate coverage limit.
+We maintain product liability insurance coverage with a \$20.0 million annual aggregate coverage limit.
 Nevertheless, our insurance coverage may be insufficient to reimburse us for any expenses or losses we may suffer.
 Moreover, in the future, we may not be able to maintain insurance coverage at a reasonable cost or in sufficient amounts to protect us against losses, including if insurance coverage becomes increasingly expensive.
-If and when we obtain marketing approval for our product candidates, we intend to expand our insurance coverage to include the sale of commercial products; however, we may not be able to obtain this product liability insurance on commercially reasonable terms.
 Large judgments have been awarded in class action lawsuits based on drugs that had unanticipated side effects.
 The cost of any product liability litigation or other proceedings, even if resolved in our favor, could be substantial, particularly in light of the size of our business and financial resources.
 A product liability claim or series of claims brought against us could cause our stock price to decline and, if we are unsuccessful in defending such a claim or claims and the resulting judgments exceed our insurance coverage, our financial condition, business and prospects could be materially adversely affected.